Jestercheek123/EvaP/Home.md

 EvaP was developed at the Hasso Plattner Institute (HPI) in Potsdam, Germany, where it replaced the former used EvaJ in 2011, which became unmaintainable.

-### What is this Wiki for?
+### About this Wiki

 As completely as possible this Wiki describes the evaluation process itself, the functionality of the evaluation platform and reasons for design decisions.
 It contains all important information for the administrating student representatives and for everyone who is interested in taking part in the platform's development.

 This is not a user manual, but it provides some background knowledge about the concepts used within the project.
-A step-by-step manual and an FAQ section for the different types of users (students, lecturers, student representatives) will be added later on.